 - a.
 On November 19, 2020, the Company incorporated two (2) subsidiaries, DDMP REIT Fund Managers, Inc. (REIT Fund Managers) and DDMP REIT Property Managers, Inc. (REIT Property Managers).
-REIT Fund Managers will provide fund management services to REIT companies in accordance with REIT Act while REIT Property Managers will provide property management, lease management, marketing, and project management in accordance with the REIT plan and investment strategy of the REIT. - b.
+REIT Fund Managers will provide fund management services to REIT companies in accordance with REIT Act while REIT Property Managers will provide property management, lease management, marketing, project management in accordance with the REIT plan and investment strategy of the REIT. - b.
 On November 19, 2020, the Company entered into a fund management agreement with REIT Fund Managers.
 The agreement is valid for five (5) years and shall automatically be renewed for successive 5-year term thereafter, until and unless earlier terminated.
 As fund manager, REIT Fund Managers is entitled to receive a fixed management fee of P3,600,000 annually plus other fees. - c.
 On November 19, 2020, the Company entered into a property management agreement with REIT Property Managers.
 The agreement is valid for five (5) years and shall automatically be renewed for successive 5-year term thereafter, until and unless earlier terminated.
 As property manager, REIT Property Managers is entitled to receive a fee equivalent to 6% of the quarterly CUSA fees received from the tenants of the Properties but shall not exceed 1% of the net asset value of the Properties. - d.
 On November 19, 2020, the Company entered into 99-year lease agreements, beginning January 1, 2021, with DDMP Serviced Residences, Inc. and DDMP Tower, Inc. for the lease of Ascott-DD Meridian Park and DoubleDragon Tower Property, respectively.
 Lease rate for Ascott-DD Meridian Park is equivalent to 5.5% of rental income from retail plus 3.2% of serviced apartment revenues.
 Lease rate for DoubleDragon Tower is P2,750,000 per month. - e.
-On November 11, 2020, the BOD approved the declaration of cash dividends amounting to P0.01773 per share to stockholders of record as at September 30, 2020, payable on the same date. - f.
-On June 30, 2020, the BOD approved the declaration of cash dividends amounting to P0.01580 per share to stockholders of record as at June 30, 2020, payable on the August 15, 2020. - g.
-On March 31, 2020, the BOD approved the declaration of cash dividends amounting to P0.0200 per share to stockholders of record as at March 31, 2020, payable on the June 5, 2020.
+On November 11, 2020, the BOD approved the declaration of cash dividends amounting to P0.01773 per share to stockholders of record as at September 30, 2020, payable on the same date.